 - 8th graders will spend three days at Camp Friendship in Palmyra, Virginia, along with other local adventures.

 - 9th graders travel to North Carolina's Tsali National Recreation Area to bond over the Cherokee cultural experience, Appalachian arts and music, community service, whitewater rafting and mountain biking, and camping together at the National Forest Campground.

-- 10th graders travel to Baltimore and partner with Baltimore Friends School to explore themes of social justice, identity and leadership.
+- 10th graders travel to Baltimore and partner with Baltimore Friends School to learn local history and culture and explore themes of social justice, identity and leadership.

 - 11th graders spend a week in the Badlands of South Dakota, experiencing the land and culture of the Oglala Sioux, visiting Pine Ridge Reservation and Wounded Knee, and studying local geology, and grounding their year of American Studies through immersion in the heartland.